 Clean Energy Source

 Nuclear is the largest source of clean power in the United States.
-It generates more than 800 billion kilowatt hours of electricity each year and produces more than 55% of the nation’s emissions-free electricity.
+It generates nearly 800 billion kilowatt hours of electricity each year and produces more than half of the nation’s emissions-free electricity.
 This avoids more than 470 million metric tons of carbon each year, which is the equivalent of removing 100 million cars off of the road.

 The nuclear industry supports nearly half a million jobs in the United States and contributes an estimated $60 billion to the U.S. gross domestic product each year.
 U.S. nuclear plants can employ up to 700 workers with salaries that are 30% higher than the local average.
 They also contribute billions of dollars annually to local economies through federal and state tax revenues.